AdobeDocs/advertising.en/help/search-social-commerce/tools/sync-inventory.md

 ---
 title: Enable additional inventory synchronization
-description: Learn how to synchronize [!DNL YouTube] campaigns and [!DNL Google Ads] and [!DNL Microsoft® Advertising] smart shopping campaigns.
+description: Learn how to synchronize [!DNL YouTube] campaigns and [!DNL Google Ads] and [!DNL Microsoft Advertising] smart shopping campaigns.
 exl-id: 3e8cc7b1-e38f-43f3-ba67-f2adaec6129d
 feature: Search Tools
 ---
 # Enable additional inventory synchronization

-You can enable and disable synchronization of [!DNL Google Ads] [!DNL YouTube] campaigns and [!DNL Google Ads] and [!DNL Microsoft® Advertising] smart shopping campaigns, for which less support is available than other campaign types.
+You can enable and disable synchronization of [!DNL Google Ads] [!DNL YouTube] campaigns and [!DNL Google Ads] and [!DNL Microsoft Advertising] smart shopping campaigns, for which less support is available than other campaign types.
 For more information about the functionality available for these campaign types, see "[Supported Inventory](/help/search-social-commerce/introduction/supported-inventory.md)."

 >[!NOTE]
 >
->Simple synchronization of [!DNL Microsoft® Advertising] smart shopping campaigns is in beta for self-serve advertisers.
+>Simple synchronization of [!DNL Microsoft Advertising] smart shopping campaigns is in beta for self-serve advertisers.

 These campaigns types are billed the same as other types of campaigns.
 Contact your Adobe Account Team for more details.